cuicheng11165/CEH/wireless.md

 WPA | RC4,TKIP| 48 bits | 128bits | MICHAEL ALGORITHM CRC32
 WPA2 | AES,CCMP | 48 bits | 128bits | CBC-MAC

+1. CCMP provides for integrity in WPA2
+2. MIC provides integrity checking in WPA

 ## Bluetooth Hacking ##

 - Bluesmacking  dos attack for bluetooth
 - BlueBugging   exploits bluetooth to comromise its security
 - Bluejack  send unsolicited message
 - BluePrinting  extract infomation of device
 - BlueSnarfing  theft infomation from device
 - Bluesniffing  is the collecting of technical data on a Bluetooth device for hacking purposes